XieLab-LiveGenome/Klf4_transcription_imaging/README.md

 │   ├── Bead_tracking.m
 │   │
 │   ├── functions/                    # shared helper functions
-│   ├── bioformats/                   # Add bioformats_package.jar before starting (1.1)
+│   ├── bioformats/                   # EMPTY — add bioformats_package.jar (1.1)
-│   └── HMM fitting/                  # wrapper function only, add vbFRET package before starting (1.2) │
+│   └── HMM fitting/                  # wrapper only — add vbFRET (1.2)
+│
 └── Data Analysis/                    # downstream analysis and plotting
 ```

+Every pipeline script resolves `functions/`, `bioformats/`, and `HMM fitting/`
-Scripts resolve these folders relative to their own location, so the layout must
+relative to its own location, so these three folders must stay beside the
-be preserved.
-Run scripts from their own directory.
+scripts inside `Image Analysis/`.
+Run each script from that directory.

+`Bead_tracking.m` and the two `singleImages` variants are present but not yet
+covered by the metadata files.

 ---